 Between present-day Britain and mainland Europe lay Doggerland.
-Over the course of a few thousand years the post-glacial territory was eroded and inundated, a process doubtlessly hastened at one stage by a massive tsunami caused by an underwater landslide off the coast of Norway.
-A rising sea level created an inlet between the east coast and the Dogger Hills (now submerged as the Dogger Bank).
-If a start to the story of East Yorkshires coastal erosion is required, then the broadening of that sea inlet would serve.
-The North Sea continued to regain its earlier domain.
-In the soft tills of Holderness, an area essentially borrowed from the sea, the process goes on.
+Over the course of a few thousand years, as meltwater released from ice sheets allowed sea levels to recover, the post-glacial territory was eroded and inundated.
+The process was also doubtlessly hastened at one stage by a massive tsunami resulting from an underwater landslide off the coast of Norway.

+An inlet appeared between the east coast and the Dogger Hills (now submerged as the Dogger Bank).
+If a start to the story of East Yorkshire’s coastal erosion is required, then the broadening of that sea inlet would serve.
+In the soft tills of Holderness, essentially a remnant of Doggerland, the North Sea continues to regain its earlier domain.

 Land will be consumed at a significant rate for as long as the tides are able to wash against the foot of an unprotected cliff.
 At current erosion rates, and with no other influences, the sea will reach the former cliffs of chalk in about 10,000 years.